Guidelines for the Preparation and Submission of Doctoral Dissertation

 Candidates are advised that approval of the dissertation by the research committee during the summer is not possible.

-- Turn in sample parts (one wind, one percussion, one string) to their committee chair for approval.
+- Turn in sample parts (one wind, one percussion, all string) to the committee chair and to PED for approvals, preferably hard copies, but PDF can be acceptable if the chair agrees.

 - Format their dissertation so that it is usable (readable) by a conductor.
 It will not be acceptable for performance if the music is sized extremely small to avoid having to make page by page vertical adjustments in staves.